 I came across Claires home on Instagram Geek Vintique and was instantly struck with her approach to not only decorating her home but styling it too!

 Home renovations have been part of her whole life.
 From the tender age of six when her dad had literally taken the front off their family cottage through to her latest renovation that has become home to her own family.
-It’s no wonder Claire ended up with her very own Home Improvements and Styling agency Geek Vintique for the past seven years.
+It’s no wonder Claire ended up with her very own Home Improvements and styling agency Geek Vintique that she founded soon after finishing this Edwardian property renovation in 2013.
 Her absolute adoration of all things interior has meant that she now pretty much lives and breathes interiors.

 Claire became full-time project manager with her youngest daughter just six months old at the time.
-Managing every aspect of the build itself and with no budget for an interior designer, or to throw at fancy furnishings, she set about learning everything she could about interiors & home-styling and, most importantly, about developing her own personal style.
+Managing every aspect of the build itself and interior design herself.

 Getting the build integrity right is a vital part of any home renovation project, restoring, replacing or reproducing original features or creating focal points where there are none, but it is only half the story.
 With the right decor, furnishings, accessories and styling, even the blandest of modern houses can be transformed into intriguing spaces that are a joy to come home to.
 (Claire Botha)

 There’s a predominant feature throughout Claire’s home and that happens to be her love of dark decor that has been carefully balanced with an array of textures.
 There’s also an eclectic mix of old and new that provides interest and character to every aspect of her home.
 Taking into consideration the era of the property, Claire has sympathetically restored fireplaces and added elements that are befitting of an Edwardian abode whilst retaining a modern look and feel.

 An Edwardian Home With A Dose Of Cool – Real Home Tour of Claire Botha